Elaine Shemilt

-Elaine Shemilt (born 7 May 1954) is a British artist and researcher especially known as a fine art printmaker.
+Elaine Shemilt (born 7 May 1954) is a British fine artist, printmaker, and academic researcher.
+She established the printmaking department at the Duncan of Jordanstone College of Art and Design in 1988, where she remains as a Professor Emerita.
+Alongside her traditional print media work, her work spans a wide variety of disciplines.

-Her work does not take a conventional approach to the medium and ranges across a wide variety of media.
-According to the art historian and theorist Alan Woods: "Her work initially focused on installation, the various printmaking media were used in an attempt to continue and develop the installations by other means.
-If the event is inevitably lost, a new artwork is launched from it, and as themes and subjects occur and re-occur, their re-generation might usefully be imagined as located within an extended family of images."

 Biography

 Between 1960 and 1972, Shemilt grew up in Craigavad, County Down in Northern Ireland.
 She attended non-denominational Bloomfield Collegiate School and Victoria College, Belfast during The Troubles where her experiences motivated her to develop the themes of conflict, censorship and psychological constraint in her work.